signalfx/otel-workshop/java/README.md

 ```

+Note: The recommended deployment model for OpenTelemetry is to have applications export in OpenTelemetry (OTLP) format
+to the OpenTelemetry Collector and have the OpenTelemetry Collector send to your back-end(s) of choice.
+OTLP uses gRPC
+and unfortunately it does not appear Glitch supports gRPC.
+For this workshop, all other languages are exporting in
+Zipkin and it isn't supported in Java yet.
+All traces emitted by this application will be logged instead of forwarded
+to the OpenTelemetry Collector.

-## Initiate the tracer, the logging exporter and invoke it during the Main class initializer.
+## 3. Initiate the tracer, the logging exporter and invoke it during the Main class initializer.

 ```diff